 PC customers will have three digital shops to choose from when purchasing Cyberpunk 2077: GOG (CD Projekt Red’s storefront), Steam, and the Epic Games Store.
 Pre-ordering from GOG will naturally net you the most bonuses, so if you want the most bang for your buck, perhaps go with the developer of the game.

-Cyberpunk 2077 isn’t launching on Xbox Series X in September, but the game will still be getting an upgrade for the console.
+It’s unconfirmed when the next-gen versions of Cyberpunk 2077 will release, but you can rest assured that both the PlayStation 4 and Xbox One versions will get free upgrades to their next-gen counterparts..
 Those who buy the Xbox One version will automatically receive an Xbox Series X upgrade when it’s available — at no extra cost.
-It’s part of Microsoft’s Smart Delivery system, which will be used for all Xbox first-party games, as well.
+It’s part of Microsoft’s Smart Delivery system, which will also be used for all Xbox first-party games.

 Release date and special editions

-Cyberpunk 2077 launches September 17, 2020, on PS4, Xbox One, and PC.
+After numerous delays, Cyberpunk 2077 will finally launch on November 19, 2020, on PS4, Xbox One, and PC.
 It will come in two editions, Standard and Collector’s.
-The game was originally planned for an April 2020 launch, but was delayed in order to add extra polish and allow for additional testing.
-The game will also release on
+The game was originally planned for a September 2020 launch, but was delayed in order to add extra polish and allow for additional testing.
+The game will also release on Google Stadia.

 The Standard edition comes with a bunch of pre-order bonuses.
 You’ll get an art book, digital soundtrack, a Cyberpunk 2020 sourcebook, desktop, and mobile wallpapers, as well as physical postcards, a world compendium, a Night City map, and stickers.
 If you pre-order the standard edition from GOG, you’ll receive all of that plus print-ready posters, more wallpapers, and a 30% discount on your next GOG purchase.